fahamutech/bfast-database-core/README.md

 ## 1.0 Introduction

 Backend application written to act upon a database to respond to user actions on the client side.
-Those services written exposed to RESTful API mostly and sometimes to remember all the endpoints of a service become a challenge.
+Those services exposed to RESTful API mostly and sometimes to remember all the endpoints of a service become a challenge.

 Also we write an application on top of a database inorder to sanitize or validate data.
 We try to save and apply some validation to data to check if they pass some certain criteria and if a user is authorized to perform that activity.

-This tool account for those issues with improvements:
+This tool account for those issues with the following advantages:

-1. Single point to access data and if possible a single endpoint
+1. Single point to access data ( inspired by graphql )
-2. Permissions and Authorization issues to check if agent permitted to perform that action
+2. Permissions and Authorization issues to check if a rule permitted to perform that action.
-3. Power to embedded multiple CRUD operation in single request
+3. Power to embedded multiple CRUD operation in single request and save round trips.
 4. Performing transactions
 5. Work with unstructured data like files(e.g images)
+6. Query in sync ( return only data that do not exist on local machine )  mode and save bandwidth costs.

 Since it uses a single point for entry point we need an expressive rule to explain CRUD operation.
 Expressive rule will be transferred as JSON from client to server and server will respond with the respective JSON